log in to manage your profile and account

 Published: Thursday, September 12, 2019 @ 9:41 AM

-DAYTON — The man pulled from a burned garage on North Horton Street a day after the fire, when a passerby found the body has been identified.
+DAYTON — The man whose body was recovered from a burned garage on North Horton Street a day after the fire has been identified.

 Patrick Northern, 53, was identified by Montgomery County Coroner Kent Harshbarger.